m-zajac/goprojectdemo/README.md

 I'm aiming to demonstrate how you can:
 - Write readable, testable code in go.
-- Create single reponsibility components, that are wired together as dependencies.
+- Create single responsibility components, that are wired together as dependencies.
-- Separate appication/business logic from other code (Ports and Adapters pattern!).
+- Separate application/business logic from other code (Ports and Adapters pattern!).
 - Structure project in a way that makes it easy to achieve that separation, show how to make package dependencies.

 Check and see whether I'm doing this the right way :) Feel free to leave any comment or create an issue if something can be done better.